Atmosera-CoPilot-Dev/self-paced/cpp/ws-1/instructions.md

 - The last method is an overloaded multiplication operator.
 It takes two Vector objects as arguments and calculates the dot product of their m_vec arrays.
 The dot product is calculated as the sum of the products of the corresponding elements in the two arrays.

-- Once you have implemented all the methods, compile and run the program.
+- Optionally, once you have implemented all the methods, compile and run the program.

+- If you have implemented the methods correctly, the program should compile and run without any errors.
+The program will create two Vector objects, set their m_vec arrays, print the arrays, and calculate the dot product of the two arrays.

+- use copilot to create a test file for the vector class.
+The test file should test the constructor, destructor, Set, Print, and the overloaded multiplication operator.